glefait/glefait.github.io/security-log.md

 permalink: /security-log
 ---

+# 2025

+## TBC
+Presence of personal data on an indexed public website.

+* First contact: 2025-03-05
+* Status: in progress

+# 2024
+## Cap Nord
+Presence of personal data through an indirect join between "anonymised" datasets in an invitation to tender of more than 100 millions euros.

+* First contact: 2024-02-23
+* Status: solved

 # 2023

 ## AFNIC
 Undeleted data that exposes personal and sensitive data in breach of their own GDPR contract.

 * First contact: 2023-12-06
 * Status: informally acknowledged by phone - solved